Santa Rosa Independent School District

 Santa Rosa Independent School District is a public school district based in Santa Rosa, Texas.
 Their rivals are La Feria.
 Their mascot is the Warrior and their school colors are black and gold.

-In addition to Santa Rosa, the district serves the communities of Grand Acres and Tierra Bonita.
+In addition to Santa Rosa, the district serves the community of Grand Acres and the census-designated place of Tierra Bonita, as well as a portion of the Yznaga CDP.

 Santa Rosa ISD has three campuses: Santa Rosa High School (grades 9–12), Jo Nelson Middle School (grades 6–8), and Elma E. Barrera Elementary (prekindergarten - grade 5).

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 The district changed to a four day school week in fall 2022.